wp-plugins/light-social/readme.txt

 === Plugin Name ===
 Contributors: aldenml
-Tags: bookmark, bookmarking, bookmarks, rss, digg, reddit, stumbleupon, yahoo buzz, dzone, facebook, viadeo, delicious, dotnetkicks, dotnetshoutout, linkedin, technorati, twitter
+Tags: bookmark, bookmarking, bookmarks, rss, feed, favorite, buttons, faves, digg, reddit, stumbleupon, yahoo buzz, dzone, facebook, viadeo, delicious, dotnetkicks, dotnetshoutout, linkedin, technorati, twitter, page, links
 Requires at least: 2.9
 Tested up to: 2.9.1
-Stable tag: 1.8
+Stable tag: 1.9

 This is a super lightweight plugin to insert a set of social share links at the bottom of each post, focused on technical blogs.